Contrastive Credibility Propagation for Reliable Semi-Supervised Learning: Contrastive Credibility Propagation (CCP)

 \subsection{Building a Classifier}

-After CCP iterations have concluded, we apply the soft labels, $\{q_j\}_{j\in L \cup U}$, to build a classifier consisting of $f_b$, $f_g$.
-We use standard SGD with randomly selected mini-batches (regardless of if the data was originally labeled).
+After CCP iterations have concluded, we apply the soft labels, $\{q_j\}_{j\in I}$, to build a classifier consisting of $f_b$, $f_g$.
+We use Stochastic Gradient Descent with randomly selected mini-batches (regardless of whether the data was originally labeled).
 We find that minimizing both \cref{ssc} (using $f_z$) and \cref{ce} together consistently outperforms \cref{ce} alone.
-In our experiments, resetting $f_b$, $f_z$ (to a random or pretrained state) after the final iteration of CCP is marginally more performant than reusing the states after the last iteration -- this prior state will have been learned without the latest pseudo-label adjustments.
+In our experiments, resetting $f_b$, $f_z$ (to a random or pretrained state) after the final iteration of CCP is marginally more performant than reusing the state after the last iteration -- this prior state will have been learned without the latest pseudo-label adjustments.
 However, the latter converges much faster.
-We find that using \cref{kl_div_subsamp_algo} to subsample the final $\{q_j\}_{j\in L \cup U}$ greatly increases train set accuracy but has a minimal and inconsistent effect on the test set.
+We find that using \cref{kl_div_subsamp_algo} to subsample the final $\{q_j\}_{j\in I}$ greatly increases training set accuracy but has a minimal and inconsistent effect on the test set.
 This is because cropping the \say{hard} samples with weak pseudo-labels at this stage makes the training set easier but reduces generalization.